-If the MOS is not included, inputs will end up here
+If the MOS is not included, contributions will be listed below.

 MERITORIOUS ACHIEVEMENT AS MEDICAL SUPPORT TO THE KANSAS ARNG STATE OCS PHASE 1 PROGRAM FROM 10 JUNE 2020 TO 25 JUNE 2020.
 SERGEANT CODY'S SELFLESS SERVICE AND DEVOTION TO DUTY WERE INDISPENSABLE TO THE SUCCESSFUL PROVISION OF MEDICAL SUPPORT AND SERVICES DURING ANNUAL TRAINING 2020.
 HIS DILIGENT EFFORTS PREVENTED HEAT INJURIES, TREATED MINOR AILMENTS, AND DIRECTLY SUPPORTED THE EARLY DEVELOPMENT OF OVER 100 OFFICER CANDIDATES.
 SERGEANT CODY'S ACTIONS ARE IN KEEPING WITH THE FINEST TRADITIONS OF MILITARY SERVICE AND REFLECT GREAT CREDIT UPON HIMSELF, THE 235TH REGIMENT, THE KANSAS ARMY NATIONAL GUARD AND THE UNITED STATES ARMY.